Brumawen/loadshed/README.md

 to find the Area ID for your home.

 Enter both the Area ID and the Token into the configuration fields and click Save.

+## Usage

+Send a GET request to http://localhost:20515/forecast/get to return the current forecast for your home.